 - Simplicity 2089(this one would need a little adapting - closed sleeves rather than open, but would do a nice over-robe like Boromir's if you make a sleevless version)

-- McCall 4745 This is actually a civil war uniform, but if you make up the blue version with an asymmetric closure it's very close to Jamie Lannister's coat above.
+- McCall 4745 This is actually a civil war uniform, but if you make up the blue version with an asymmetric closure it's very close to Jaime Lannister's coat above.
 Warning - the pattern runs a little large, so unless you're planning on wearing it over mail consider going down a size.

 - Reconstructing history man's cotehardie